lemunozm/service-io/README.md

 }
 ```

-Any email to `services@domain.com` will be interpreted as a request by the `ImapClient` connector.
+Any email sent to `services@domain.com` will be interpreted as a request by the `ImapClient` connector.
 If the first word of the subject matches `public-ip`, the request will be processed by the `PublicIp` service.
 The service `PublicIp` will generate a response that `SmtpClient` will be delivered by email
 to the originator of the request email.